antiface/tiny_py_oo_primer/README.md

  - lesson 7 (twofuncs_C.py) -- interacting objects, it's all about external access to namespaces
  - lesson 8 (twofuncs_D.py) -- heredity

- Sorry to all who don't speak German, the rest of the explanations in the files is in German.
+The purposes of each lesson are outlined in the file lessons.txt.